marielle-lopez/portfolio/README.md

 ### February 8, 2024

 - Completing design mockups for 'Skills' and 'Projects' pages on Figma
-- Created SkillCard component and corresponding container component for Skills page
+- Created SkillCard component and corresponding container component for Skills page, applied styling according to design mockups
 - Added skill information to a JSON file and used such file for the Skills page

 Majority of the work today was associated with the Skills page.
 For my design of this page, I represented each skill in a small card, which I developed in this project (i.e., SkillCard component).